59de44955ebd/QMediaTool/README.md

 Presets are templates for actual tasks, and a preset is loaded into the "Task Editor" by double-clicking its name in the "Presets" pane.

 Presets/tasks can either have just a single or multiple lines of code.
 Task code is always executed with [Bash](https://www.gnu.org/software/bash/), both in macOS and Windows.
-The Bash shell for Windows is based on [MSYS](https://www.msys2.org/), in addition to the predefined Bash commands also the following commands can be used: basename, cat, cp, cygpath, dirname, env, find, grep, kill, ls, mkdir, mv, rm, rmdir, sleep, sort, tee
+The Bash shell for Windows is based on [MSYS](https://www.msys2.org/), in addition to the predefined Bash commands also the following commands can be used: basename, cat, cp, cygpath, dirname, env, find, grep, kill, ls, mkdir, mv, rm, rmdir, sleep, sort, tee.

 You can edit a task's code (loaded from a preset) at runtime before executing it, and e.g. adjust/add/remove parameters etc. There are also GUI widgets for some basic FFmpeg parameters, so you can either use those to adjust values (which are then provided to the task as environment variables, see below) or by typing them into the code field.